-If you are just starting your business, or do not have an adequate history of positive business credit, you may want to consider a loan from the U.S. Small Business Administration.
-This type of loan is ideal for businesses that are just getting started or that need a little assistance to expand and grow.
+If you are just starting your business, or do not have an adequate history of positive business credit, you may want to consider a loan backed by the U.S. Small Business Administration.
+SBA loans are ideal for businesses that are just getting started or that need a little assistance to expand and grow.

-Types of SBA Loans, 7(a), Micro, Express and 504
+SBA Loans: 7(a), Micro, and 504 Explained

-SBA Express Loan
+SBA Disaster Loan